V0r-T3x/Fancygotchi/README.md

 !!!DON'T TRY THE PLUGIN RIGHT NOW!!!
 -----------------------

+I'm in active development, if you want encourage me, become a [Patreon](https://patreon.com/v0rt3x_workshop).
+I will need to but a lot of compatible screen to make the plugin compatible with my theme manager plugin and it take a lot of my free time.

 ```
 I SHARE IT AS BACKUP AND TO SHOW THE PROGRESS
 THIS CAN STUCK YOUR PWNAGOTCHI